 Its Kalinga style of architecture is renowned across the globe that culminates the medieval stages of the architectural tradition at Bhubaneswar and it makes it a must-visit for architecture and history buffs.
 The temple is believed to be built by the kings of the Somavamsi dynasty, with later additions from the Ganga rulers.
 The temple complex has 50 other shrines and is enclosed by a large compound wall.

 Located in the foothills of Nandi Hills of Karnataka, Bhoga Nandeeshwara temple is dedicated to Hindu god Shiva.
-It is located 60km far from Bangalore and is under the protection of Archaeological Survey of India as a monument of national importance.
+It is located 60km far from Bangalore and is under the protection of the Archaeological Survey of India as a monument of national importance.
 While Nandi Hills is a pretty popular tourist site, not many people know about the Bhoga Nandeeshwara.

 The temple is said to be more than 1000 years old going back to the 9th century and is the rendition of five different dynasties that ruled the area of Nandi Hills.
 However, one can see Dravidian Architecture dominating the most in the entire temple.